Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

-By way of notation, define $[n] := \{1, \dots, n\}$, and let $x \mapsto \log x$ be the natural logarithm.
-Consider that the researcher has access to a dataset of size $n$, $\{(W_i, Z_i)\}_{i=1}^n$, which is sampled i.i.d. from some (super-)population of interest represented by distribution $P$.
-The $Z_i \in \mathcal{Z}$ are unstructured data instances and the $W_i \in \mathcal{W}$ are any other observed covariates of interest.
-The space $\mathcal{Z}$ is typically high-dimensional and semantically poor, e.g., if each $Z_i$ was a $244 \times 244$ pixel image, $\mathcal{Z}$ might then be the space of all $3 \times 244 \times 244$ arrays of RGB values, or if $Z_i$ was text that was truncated up to some maximum length, $\mathcal{Z}$ might be the space of all binary matrices of a certain dimensionality, which are concatenated one-hot encodings for each word, term, or token in the text with respect to a specific pre-defined vocabulary.
+We consider that the researcher has access to a dataset of size $n$, $\{(W_i, Z_i)\}_{i=1}^n$, which is sampled i.i.d. from some population of interest represented by distribution $P$.\footnote{That is, the fundamental source of uncertainty in this framework is sampling uncertainty, driven by an underlying sampling experiment in which units are sampled i.i.d. from $P$, and each unit is associated with a measurement $(W_i, Z_i)$.} The $Z_i \in \mathcal{Z}$ are unstructured data points and the $W_i \in \mathcal{W}$ are any other observed covariates of interest.
+The space $\mathcal{Z}$ is typically high-dimensional and semantically shallow, e.g., if each $Z_i$ was a $224 \times 224$ pixel image, $\mathcal{Z}$ might then be the space of all $3 \times 224 \times 224$ arrays of RGB values, or if $Z_i$ was text that was truncated up to some maximum length, $\mathcal{Z}$ might be the space of all binary matrices of a certain dimensionality, which are concatenated one-hot encodings for each word, term, or token in the text with respect to a specific pre-defined vocabulary.

 \begin{examplecont}{ex:rct} The $Z_i$ is a text response elicited for experimental participant $i$; the $W_i \in \mathcal{W} = \{0,1\}$ is a treatment status indicator for experimental participant $i$. \end{examplecont}